strodan84/MNIST/README.md

 # MNIST

-This is a repo for my course work on Deep Neural Network for the classic MNIST classification problem for handwritten digit recognition.
+Deep Neural Network for the classic MNIST classification problem for handwritten digit recognition.
+Part of the coursework from Udemy Data Science Bootcamp online course I took in 2020.